 For example, gadget travel insurance seems sensible when you’re flying abroad for a short break, or a family member is away travelling for a month or two.
 You may not realise that gadget cover can be arranged as part of a home insurance Personal Belongings option.
 Just tell your insurer when you’re going and for how long.

 For insurance purposes we class these items as ‘high risk’ because they are expensive to replace and easy to take:

 All are covered for theft under Lloyds Bank home contents insurance while they are in your home.

 Lloyds Bank offers two tiers of home insurance.
-The Home Insurance tier allows you to select cover for high risk items up to a total of £30,000.
-Home Insurance Premier allows you to select cover for high risk items up to a total of £50,000.
+Both tiers offer a minimum £10,000 high risk items cover as standard but if you need a higher amount then the Home Insurance tier allows you to select high risk items cover up to a total of £30,000.
+Home Insurance Premier allows you to select high risk items cover up to a total of £50,000.

 1. Inform your network provider straight away so they can put a block on the phone.
 If you delay you might have to pay for calls made.